 by John and John Anthony Maltese

-John Maltese is professor emeritus of music at Jacksonville State University, Alabama.
-John Anthony Maltese is the Albert B. Saye Professor and Head of the Political Science Department at the University of Georgia.
-They are currently writing the authorized biography of Jascha Heifetz.
+John Maltese was professor emeritus of music at Jacksonville State University, Alabama.
+John Anthony Maltese is the Albert B. Saye Professor and Head of the Political Science Department at the University of Georgia, and he is currently writing the authorized biography of Jascha Heifetz.

 This biography may be used in whole or in part as long as the following credit accompanies it: “From the Jascha Heifetz Biography at www.JaschaHeifetz.com, © 2010 John and John Anthony Maltese”